-The guide will outline the process for identifying an employee discount platform with the greatest engagement potential, helping you effectively evaluate competing platforms.
+The guide will outline the process for identifying an employee discount platform, -or as some call it, a white label employee discount program- with the greatest engagement potential, helping you effectively evaluate competing platforms.

 After reading this buyer’s guide, you should have a more thorough understanding of how programs are built, why platforms differ, and which features are most important.
 This should help you gain confidence when selecting a discount program best suited for your employees.